-Flatbed truck tarps come in a wide variety of materials, sizes and even functionality.
-There is also no one-size fits all solution for these products.
-All this factors can make it extremely challenging for the uninitiated to effectively determine just what kind of tarp is ideal for their exact needs and preferences.
+Flatbed truck tarps are used to protect cargo from debris, ice, inclement weather, and other damaging elements during transport.
+They usually come in a wide variety of materials, sizes, and even functionality.
+There is also no one-size-fits-all solution for these products.
+All these factors can make it extremely challenging for the uninitiated to effectively determine just what kind of tarp is ideal for their exact needs and preferences.
 To this end, this article has been specifically designed to briefly elaborate on some of the most common varieties of these items, and what use they are generally put through.

-These products are primarily used to protect lumber from exposure to the elements as well as been in contact with the flatbed truck’s exterior components.
-Despite of this fact, this type of tarps can also be used for safely transporting other kinds of cargo.
+These products are primarily used to protect the lumber from exposure to the elements as well as being in contact with the flatbed truck’s exterior components.
+Despite this fact, this type of tarps can also be used for safely transporting other kinds of cargo.
 Lumber tarps come with flaps at their ends that are meant to cover the nether regions of a flatbed truck’s load.
-These products generally come In the following sizes:

 This variety of tarps features a 4-sided severe steel construction that is totally devoid of flaps.
 This unique configuration makes steel tarps excellent for transporting:

 - Sheet metal

 This is a waterproof tarp that is primarily designed for protecting dump truck loads.
 However, it can also be used for with other similarly styled trucks like:

 - Grain carts

 Dump truck tarps dimensions can be: